April 2

 Are Vacuum Sealer Bags Recyclable?

 Yes--probably.
 But you can't just throw them in with your standard plastic items.
-They need to go in with your plastic shopping bags--and you need to make sure they'll be taken before you do this, too.
+They need to go in with your plastic shopping bags--and you need to make sure they'll be taken before you do.

 This article has more information about recycling vacuum sealer bags.